 Grantee: Bottom Line.
 The study’s publicly-available report is posted here.

-Description of the Intervention: This is an ongoing randomized controlled trial (RCT) of Bottom Line, a program that provides one-on-one guidance to help low-income students get into and graduate from college.
+Description of the Intervention: This project was a randomized controlled trial (RCT) of Bottom Line, a program that provides one-on-one guidance to help low-income students get into and graduate from college.
 The program serves students beginning in their senior year of high school and continuing for up to six years of college.
 Full-time trained advisors help students identify colleges where they are likely to be successful, apply to those schools, complete financial aid applications, and select a college or university that best meets their needs.
 Once enrolled in college, students who attend a college affiliated with Bottom Line are offered ongoing support from campus-based advisors in several areas including course selection, adjusting to college social life, and managing financial aid.
 The program costs approximately $4,000 per student.

-Impact on the Primary Outcome: On the study’s pre-registered primary outcome, the interim analysis found that Bottom Line produced a sizable increase of 8 percentage points in the likelihood of earning a bachelor’s degree six years after random assignment (i.e. five years after expected high school graduation).
+Impact on the Primary Outcome: On the study’s pre-registered primary outcome, the analysis found that Bottom Line produced a sizable increase of 8 percentage points in the likelihood of earning a bachelor’s degree six years after random assignment (i.e. five years after expected high school graduation).
 Specifically, 55% of the Bottom Line group had received a bachelor’s degree vs. 47% of the control group.
 This effect was statistically significant in the full sample (p<0.01), and consistent across the study’s three implementation sites.1

 Over the same period, Bottom Line also produced a 5 percentage point increase in any college enrollment (87% of the Bottom Line group had enrolled in any college vs. 82% of the control group) and a 9 percentage point increase in enrollment in a four-year college (79% of the Bottom Line group had enrolled in a four-year college vs. 70% of the control group).
 Both effects were statistically significant (p<0.01).2

-Study Quality: Based on a careful review, we believe this study is well-conducted, and that the interim findings are valid.3
+Study Quality: Based on a careful review, we believe this study is well-conducted, and that the findings are valid.3

 The effects were between 7 and 8 percentage points at each site and statistically significant (p<0.05) at two of the three sites (Boston and New York).
 The effect at the third site (Worcester) did not reach statistical significance, because it had a smaller sample of youth than the other sites.
 These site-specific impacts were requested directly from the study authors for the purposes of this summary.↩︎